What is Probate & How Does it Work?

 The costs can vary depending on the complexity of the estate, the size of the assets and any legal or professional assistance required.

-Homeprotect provides property probate insurance that is aimed specifically at executors, administrators and solicitors.
-It covers both unoccupied and for-sale properties for security and peace of mind.
+Homeprotect provides property probate insurance which can be purchased by executors and administrators.
+It covers both unoccupied and for-sale properties.

 Get a home insurance quote online